rgeraldporter/inquiry-monad/README.md

 Run a function `f` against both `Pass` and `Fail` lists.

-Note that in the case of `InquiryP` and `InquiryF` items in the IOU list will be missed, unless resolved via `.await` easlier.
+Note that in the case of `InquiryP` items in the IOU list will be missed, unless resolved via `.await` easlier.
 This does currently bury the Inquiry in a Promise layer, however.

 ```js
 const myQuestionset = Questionset.of([